Dominexis/Doms-Nexus/README.md

 The Template Module implements various random mechanics for the purposes of showcasing how to use the Nexus.
 The current version implements four entities and one object.
 The four entities are a skull mob, a physics-based soccer ball, a car, and the spider brain.
 The one object is a basic sphere generator.
 The attached resource pack contains the relevant assets used by the module. https://github.com/Dominexis/Template-Module

 The External Time Measurer makes the lag manager compatible with data packs that are not hooked into the Nexus.
-It works by having the Nexus be first enabled at the External Time Measurer be last enabled. https://github.com/Dominexis/External-Time-Measurer
+It works by having the Nexus be first enabled and the External Time Measurer be last enabled. https://github.com/Dominexis/External-Time-Measurer

 The Database Library adds an NBT storage database system commonly used for inventory save states and player-specific NBT.